 - Weapons, Initial: 1

 - Weapons, Advancement: +1 per 3 levels

 - Allowed Armor: Chainmail or lighter, Shields

 Obviously, a runecaster cannot inscribe a rune he does not know, and learning a new rune is much more difficult than simply memorizing its pattern.
 Rune magic does not work without a deep understanding of the essential truths and relationships that the pattern of the rune represents.

 All 1st-level runecasters automatically know one rune, plus a number of bonus runes determined by their Intuition score.
 They may attempt to learn one additional rune each time they advance in level, just as wizards may attempt to learn new spells.
-To learn a rune, casters must pass a Chance to Learn Spell roll based upon their Intelligence score.
-Runecasters who fail this roll may never make another attempt to learn the particular rune in question; its simply beyond their grasp.
+To learn a rune, casters must pass a Chance to Learn Spell roll based upon their Knowledge score.
+Runecasters who fail this roll may never make another attempt to learn the particular rune in question; it’s simply beyond their grasp.
 Note that it is impossible to learn some runes without first learning the specified prerequisite runes listed in their descriptions, and some runes may be learned more than once, allowing the caster to use such runes to greater effect.
 In essence, he has an increased understanding of the truths underpinning the rune and the forces it represents.